 National Safeguarding Adults Week 2019 will take place 18-24 November.

-For the 2019 National Safeguarding Adults Week, the Trafford Strategic Safeguarding Partnership (TSSP) are supporting the Ann Craft Trust to create a time where we can all focus on safeguarding adults – so we can be better, together.
+For the 2019 National Safeguarding Adults Week, the Trafford Strategic Safeguarding Partnership (TSSP) are supporting Ann Craft Trust to create a time when we can all focus on safeguarding adults – so we can be better, together.

 The Trafford Strategic Safeguarding Partnership (TSSP) has coordinated the Greater Manchester week of Action which will be launched on Monday 18th November 2019 by Greater Manchester's Deputy Mayor Baroness Beverley Hughes.